infews/infews.github.io/source/resume/dwfrank_full.html.md

 I managed a staff of 40 developers and 5 managers, about one-third of the San Francisco consulting practice.
 I scoped projects, wrote proposals, and managed the business relationship for clients.
 I scheduled “beach” time for 8 Pivotal Labs open source projects across multiple offices.
 I continued to present at conferences, meetups, and clients about Pivotal, Extreme Programming, and testing JavaScript.
 Pivotal Labs is now known as [VMware Tanzu Labs][tlabs].

-#### Engineering Manager <span class="duration">2010 February - 2013 February </span>
+#### Sofware Engineering Manager <span class="duration">2010 February - 2013 February </span>

 I was a member of the first manager cohort when Pivotal grew to need managers.
 I managed ten individual developers.
 I continued to lead consulting projects for clients.
 I also presented at conferences, meetups, and clients about Pivotal, Extreme Programming, and testing JavaScript.

 #### Software Engineer <span class="duration">2008 April - 2010 February </span>

 I was a engineer on dozens of consulting projects, all Ruby on Rails or JavaScript web-mobile applications.
-Co-authored Jasmine, a BDD framework for JavaScript testing.
+I co-created Jasmine, a BDD framework for JavaScript testing, to enable our teams to work more efficiently with front-end development.

-_Learned how to be a software consultant, how to practice agile software development every day, and how to build feedback-oriented management skills across an organization._
+_Learned how to be a software consultant, how to practice agile software development every day, how to start an open source project, and how to build feedback-oriented management skills across an organization._

 ### [Real Girls Media][rgm] <span class="duration">2007 February - 2008 April </span>